nzilbb/jsendpraat/README.md

         "message" : "upload",
         "sendpraat" : [
            "praat",
-           "select TextGrid " + *nameInPraat*, // name of a textgrid object in Praat "Write to text file... " + *fileUrl* // original URL of the downloaded file ],
+           "select TextGrid " + nameInPraat, // name of a textgrid object in Praat "Write to text file... " + fileUrl // original URL of the downloaded file ],
-        "uploadUrl" : *uploadUrl*, // URL to upload to "fileParameter" : *fileParameter*, // name of file HTTP parameter "fileUrl" : *fileUrl*, // original URL of the downloaded file "otherParameters" : *otherParameters* // extra HTTP request parameters }
+        "uploadUrl" : uploadUrl, // URL to upload to "fileParameter" : fileParameter, // name of file HTTP parameter "fileUrl" : fileUrl, // original URL of the downloaded file "otherParameters" : otherParameters // extra HTTP request parameters }
 ```